Journey to 100 is devoted to taking life one-step at a time.

 Emerson famously wrote, “Life is a journey, not a destination.”
 Indeed it is, we are here for a finite amount of time, there are beginnings and endings in life, and destinations along the way.
 There are goals to be set and perhaps even attained, though actually attaining them isn’t always the most beneficial part and it isn’t always of great consequence if some goals are not reached.
 Occasionally, we learn more and grow stronger from a missed shot.
 But, what we do with our goals, our desires, our challenges, our opportunities, and what we’d have them make of us, is our life.
 That is the journey… Well, the first leg of the journey that is –for eternity surely follows.

 I have an affinity for the number 100.
 I like it best of all the nice, round numbers.
-I like the idea of gracefully growing to the ripe old age of 100 and, of course, there are many areas of life worthy of giving 100% effort.
+I like the notion of gracefully growing to the ripe old age of 100 and, of course, there are many areas of life worthy of giving 100% effort.
 100 is often used as a milestone and it’s always a number other numbers are measured up against (statistical percentages, and the like).

 I invite you to join me on Journey to 100.
 I can’t tell you exactly what’s in store or what’s around the next corner, and surely there will be some rabbit trails followed along the way, but here are some steps we can take to walk wisely…